COANelmejor/shaka-player-with-react/README.md

 # Getting Shaka Player Works on React

+This project is just a simple React app that uses the `shaka-player-react` module.

+Also integrates a simple slider to control the videos to play, and a simple use of Material UI.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+<sup><sub>This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).</sub></sup>

 ## Available Scripts